tianocore-docs/edk2-BuildSpecification/13_build_reports/137_fd_section.md

 This section lists, in Offset order, every VPD PCD specified in the DSC file.
 The line format for this section is PcdName SkuId Offset PcdSize PcdValue.

-* Base Address:%Base address from the start of the FD file%
+* Base Address : %Base address from the start of the FD file%
-* Size :%Size of the FD region%
+* Size : %Size of the FD VPD region%

 For each PCD in this region: